miklevin/MikeLev.in/_posts/2025-12-12-the-center-holds-forever-actualizer-machine.md

 ## Technical Journal Entry Begins

+### The Great Filtering: Evolution of the Actualizer Machine

 Centering is hard to do.
 Extremes are easy.
 For an extreme, you just pick a direction and go for as long as you can.
 When you hit a forced stop to the left, you have the beginning.
 When you hit a forced stop to the right, you have an